4 Week Introduction to Wine Course | £150

 The course is designed for anyone who enjoys wine and wants to learn more regardless of your background level of knowledge and experience as numbers are kept purposely small to allow us to answer questions as we go and give individual attention.

-You will leave this course with an expanded knowledge of the wider world of wine having tasted over 28 different wines from around the world in a small group (Max 15 guests) over 8 tutored hours with a wine professional, and boosted confidence to further experiment and explore new and interesting wines on your own.
-All students will be presented with a Bristol Wine School: Level 1 Certificate upon successful completion of the course, and will be eligible for a discounted place on our Level 2: The Wines of Europe.
+You will leave this course with an expanded knowledge of the wider world of wine having tasted over 28 different wines from around the world in a small group (Max 15 guests) over 8 tutored hours with a wine educator, and boosted confidence to further experiment and explore new and interesting wines on your own.
+All students will be presented with a Bristol Wine School: Level 1 Certificate upon successful completion of the course, and will be eligible for a discounted place on our Level 2: The Wines of France

 WEEK 1 | WELCOME TO WINEWORLD